 - Creating a simple Caldera Forms form that takes a First Name, Last Name, and Email.

-- Creating an anonymous recipe in Uncanny Automator that’s triggered when the Caldera Forms form is submitted.
+- Creating a recipe for everyone in Uncanny Automator that’s triggered when the Caldera Forms form is submitted.

 - Setting up the recipe action to automatically create a new WordPress user.